MarkvHeusden/WiFan/README.md

 ### 🤓 Testing...

 Now it's time to test our Frankensteined extension cord switch.
-I used the same code as step 1 to test the relay.
+I used the same code as in step 1 to test the relay.
 I connected a lamp to the extension cord to see if it really works.
 The lamp should turn on and off every 2 seconds.
-I've made a video while testing it so you can see how it should look:
+I've made a video while testing it so you can see how it should work:

 https://user-images.githubusercontent.com/74104639/139117092-a1e6f45d-a5bf-47ae-a006-69da41dad847.mov
 ![](img/IMG_4137.mov)

 If everything worked as planned, we can move onto the next step 🥳